-U-M Dropbox is provided to active faculty, staff, students, and sponsored affiliates.
-Employees whose U-M employment ends will lose access.
+U-M Dropbox is provided to active faculty, staff, students, and sponsored affiliates (Type 1).
+You will lose access immediately after your active affiliation at the university changes (i.e., after graduation, after the last day of employment, etc.).
 If you are to lose access, you will receive an email notice 30 days before your access ends.
 This document explains what steps to take before you leave the university and lose access to your U-M Dropbox account.

 Note: U-M Dropbox accounts remain intact for emeritus/emerita faculty who retain all standard computing services.
 For details, see 19.K Emeritus/Emerita Status in the U-M Faculty Handbook.

 Important: @umich.edu email addresses and MCommunity groups cannot be used to create personal Dropbox accounts.